Is New York City safer than your city?

 Winter Haven had a crime index of only 252 in 2019, compared to NYC 431 – despite having a crime index higher than NYC in 2006.
 How did Winter Haven improve public safety so dramatically?

-Tavares has a very low overall crime index of just 161 and Eustis 193 compared to their neighboring city of Mountt Dora at 292.
-Why is the crime so much higher in Mount Dora than the other two cities next door to Mount Dora?
+Tavares has a very low overall crime index of just 161, and Eustis 193, compared to their neighboring city of Mount Dora at 292.
+Why is the crime so much higher in Mount Dora than the other two cities next door to it?

 The overall average crime index for cities in America was around 270 in 2019.
 How did your city compare?

 Isn’t the murder rate in New York City out of control compared to Florida?
-The murder rate in NYC was 6.4 murders per 100,000 people compared to Orlando’s rate of 24 or Panama City’s 21.
-New York City is much more safer than Orlando or Panama City?
+The murder rate in NYC was 6.4 murders per 100,000 people, compared to Orlando’s rate of 24 or Panama City’s 21.
+New York City is much safer than Orlando or Panama City?
 Why?

-Does New York city’s comparably safe environment to Orlando match what you’ve been told?

 Every day, for political purposes, we are fed spin about data such as crime.
 Much of what we are told by political pundits is simply untrue.
-New York City is as safe or safer than Florida cities such as Orlando or Jacksonville or Leesburg.
+New York City is as safe or safer than Florida cities such as Orlando, Jacksonville or Leesburg.

-The political spin means we miss potential important questions about our home towns.

-How did Winter Haven go from having a crime rate similar to New York City to one that is now half the rate of New York city?
-Why in Lake County, is Leesburg’s crime rate almost triple that of neighboring cities?
+How did Winter Haven go from having a crime rate similar to New York City to one that is now half the rate of NYC?
+Why, in Lake County, is Leesburg’s crime rate almost triple that of neighboring cities?
 What is causing Sebring’s crime rate to be so high compared to the vast majority of cities in Florida?

 When political pundits insist on portraying every issue as Democrat versus Republican, we miss the opportunity to have thoughtful dialogue about how to improve the communities we live in.